 Tea is 5000 years old but Western culture is rediscovering that it is more than a cup of tea.
 Tea Sommelier Carol Mark pushes the envelope on utilizing tea as a culinary ingredient.
 Carol combines her deep knowledge of teas with access to some of the world’s finest and rarest blends, including her own exclusive imports.
 “Lahpet” is Burmese for fermented tea.
 It is a national dish created from local green tea and fermented.
 Its historic roots include its use

 Chef Marco Zambri is trained in classical Italian cuisine and takes pride in creating authentic Neapolitan pizza, cooked to perfection on location in his mobile wood-burning oven.
 Living in Uxbridge on a small 10 acre hobby farm that is 80% self sustainable, he and his family grow vegetables and raise chickens, pigs, lamb & goats.
-At the 2016 Toronto Garlic Festival Chef Zambri’s prepares freshly tossed, wood-fired garlic pizza and roasted Ontario garlic bulbs.
+At the 2016 Toronto Garlic Festival Chef Zambri’s prepares freshly tossed, wood-fired garlic pizza.

 From a young age, Tsewang Chodon has enjoyed cooking a varied selection of delicious dishes and serving yummy food to her family and friends.
 TC joined the festival to introduce attendees to traditional Tibetan/Himalayan cuisine by offering her own handmade MoMo sourced from local ingredients.
 TC has been selling her products at local farmers markets, the Evergreen Brickworks and at local events.
 At the 2016 Toronto Garlic Festival TC’s Tibetan MoMo will serve a Tibetan dish called MoMo (Tibetan version

 Chef Keith Hoare leads his team of culinary students from Thistletown Collegiate Institute in Rexdale, Ontario to participate in food-focused events that help offset the cost of international culinary travel.
-In 2014, Chef Keith was honoured with the Toronto Star’s 2014 Teacher of the Year Award.
-Chef Keith also used his $10000 winnings from a recent ‘Chopped Canada’ episode to help take his 18 students to Spain and France in March of 2015.
+In 2014, Chef Keith was honoured with the Toronto Star’s Teacher of the Year Award, and he used his $10 000 winnings from a recent ‘Chopped Canada’ episode to help take 18 students to Spain and France in March of 2015.
 In June 2016, Keith’s students won the ‘People’s Choice